NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-want-to-know.md

 ---
-name: Things I don't know
+name: Things I want to know
 about: This is for adding things I don't understand
 title: ''
-labels: ''
+labels: I want to know
 assignees: ''

 ---

-Fill in what you don't understand here
+Fill in what you want to know